 The City is indebted to the following institutions at year-end:

-Note payable to Aiken Electric Cooperative, original amount of \$100,000, with installments ending in April, 2009.

-The loan does not bear interest although indebtedness not paid when due will be subject to late charges, costs, and other charges as provided in the note.
+Note payable to Aiken Electric Cooperative, original amount of \$100,000, with installments ending in June, 2007.
+The loan does not bear interest although indebtedness not paid when due will be subject to late charges provided in the note.